- 1 tbsp olive oil, plus extra for drizzling

 - 4 tbsp chopped pitted black olives

-- 2 tbsp chopped caper, drained and rinsed
+- 2 tbsp chopped capers, drained and rinsed

 Capers are the small flower buds of the Capparis shrub, which grows in the Mediterranean.
 As…

 - large handful basil leaves, roughly torn, or 1 tbsp pesto